irwansyahwii/ecare-test/README.md

    Candidate can share the zip file via google drive (shared link), or the code itself via github private repo, or gitlab private repo, etc. You can send an invite for the private repo to my github or gitlab account under my same email.

+## Optional Specifications - Bonus Points

+- [x] Providing unit tests is a plus.
+More coverage is the better.
+- [x] Adding github coverage is a plus.
+- [x] Using a docker container is a plus.
+This can also make it easier for the reviewer to run the application.
+Which can make the submission stand out more.

+## Assessment

+- [x] Code originality
+- [x] OOP implementation and structure
+- [x] Tree structure correctness & its recursive traversal
+- [x] Code structure, readability, modularity, maintainability, and testability
+- [x] Unit tests coverage (If any)
+- [x] Graceful defensive programming on both common cases and unspecified edge cases
+- [x] Clarity of documentation.
+The easier it is for the reviewer to run and test the application, the more the submission will stand out.
+- [x] Creativity.
+Surprise us.
+If the application can be made better, then feel free to upgrade it.
+As long as the application intention is still the same as described above.

 ## How to Build and Run